Dana Lixenberg signing session is cancelled

 The year 2020 calls for flexibility.
 And although we regret cancelling the Day with Dana Lixenberg, that was scheduled for Thursday 1 October, we’re aware that in the bigger scheme of things this is just a small setback.

-Shop a signed copy
+Shop signed copies online

 ‘Dana Lixenberg isn’t just showing us her subjects.
 She’s showing us ourselves.’

 Dana uses natural light and a large-format field camera – a cumbersome tool, which necessitates what the artist refers to as a ‘slow dance’ between her and her subjects.
 The resulting portraits contain an enormous amount of detail and texture, and are as revelatory as a personal encounter.
 The power of the work arises from its intimacy, compositional rigor and, importantly, the absence of social stereotyping.
 Lixenberg has been predominantly active in the United States, and her thorough understanding of the country and its society seeps through palpably in her work.
 Lixenberg’s most extensive body of work to date is Imperial Courts, 1993-2015 (2015), which she begun in the aftermath of the 1992 Rodney King riots.
 Spanning 22 years, the project tracks the changing shape of an underserved community in Watts, Los Angeles.
 In contrast to the often one dimensional, sensationalized media coverage of this neighborhood, Lixenberg employs a more subdued and collaborative photographic approach.
 Like her other projects, Imperial Courts consists of a series of photographs and a publication.

 On Saturday 12 January Daniel Arsham visited MENDO to sign his new book.
 In anticipation of the book signing, MENDO talked with the multidisciplinary artist.